 With this in mind, this ministry continues to be in a state of maturation.
 As such, although our foundational beliefs about God and our relationship with Him and others remains unchanged, we also experience on-going enlargements and redefinition at times, in what we view as prominent values for our role within God’s Kingdom.
 These values and beliefs do not alter the foundation, but merely build upon it, creating a capacity within us to experience more of God Himself.
 This is our heart at its core, to become everything the Father has planned for us, and to help others achieve the same in their own walks.

 The specific areas that represent our prominent values can be found in the “What We Value” section below.
-The core beliefs that serve as the foundation stones of our lives can be found in the section “Our Core Beliefs”.
 We welcome your communication over any of this information.

 What We Value